 This nutty asparagus basil pesto is so good you’d want to put it on almost anything.
-It's easy to make and comes together fairly quickly.
+It's easy to make and comes together in ten minutes.

 I make a huge batch of this recipe during spring or summer when asparagus and basil are abundant.
 I then freeze it to use in the colder months; that way, I can enjoy Pesto year-round.
 The pesto act as a nice base for this flatbread pizza.
 You've got to try it!